winitzki/coq-vagrant/README.md

 Currently, the machine runs in GUI mode with a very minimalistic graphical interface.

-This will start Emacs with Proof General as a text-only application.

 Another way is to use the graphical window.
 The username and password are both `vagrant` by default, but the box should log you in automatically.

 You will see an empty window.
 Right-click with the mouse for a menu.
 You should see a "Proof General" menu item, which will start Emacs with Proof General.

 The program `zathura` is available for viewing PDF files.
+You will need to run "terminal" first (the first item in the right-click menu).

 ```
 vagrant@precise64:~$ zathura cpdt.pdf &